Protections for World Surfing Reserves in Queensland

 - local, state and national sport and recreation organisations and clubs, such as surfing and surf lifesaving clubs

 Surfing is a major drawcard for recreation and tourism and a focal point for community life across many Queensland coastal locations.
 Any decline in surfing quality in those areas would negatively affect the local surfing community, visitors to these sites, local surf businesses and the overall economy of surf coast communities.

 Government action such as new legislation or amendments to existing legislation would aim to address any gaps in protection and enhance existing protections.

-We are working with local residents, businesses and the surfing community to develop options for the protection of Queensland’s current surfing reserves, and any future surfing reserves.
+We are working with local residents, businesses, the surfing community and all levels of government to develop options for the protection of Queensland’s current surfing reserves, and any future surfing reserves.

 - what values are important in Queensland’s World Surfing Reserves

 - how we can ensure the waves and surrounding areas are protected into the future.

 The results of the consultation will help inform the next stage in our engagement process.

 We are also working with a Ministerial Surfing Roundtable to identify and develop solutions for protection gaps and to enhance existing protections.
 The Roundtable includes representatives from: